swt30/thesis/chapters/02-eos/02-eos.md

 @Seager2007 find that "water ice VII density changes by less than a few percent" up to $800\,$K.
 However, they do not include the high-pressure ionic and plasma fluid phases in this, and say that "[m]ore work needs to be done to quantify the thermal pressure effects above $250\,$GPa and in the ionic phase".

-With the knowledge that precisions on the order of a few percent will regularly be attainable by future observational campaigns, I argue that the role of thermal effects in these types of planetary models needs to be further investigated.
+With the knowledge that precisions on the order of a few percent in mass and radius are attainable by current and upcoming observational campaigns, I argue that the role of thermal effects in these types of planetary models needs to be further investigated.
 This need is especially apparent when we consider the phase structure of water and its volatile nature.
 Not only can water vaporise easily, changing density suddenly across the liquid--vapour boundary, but it also has a rich phase structure at higher pressures and temperatures too.
 The volatile nature of water also means that it is also difficult to separate it into "atmosphere" and "envelope" layers and draw an artificial boundary in terms of pressure.